St. Augustinegrass (Stenotaphrum secundatum)

 Grows in both full sun and partial shade areas, this apple green grass prefers well-drained acidic soils and can be grown from seed.
 Known for its slow rate of growth, it requires less mowing.
 It spreads by stolons, forming a moderately dense low-growth turf of medium-textured grass.

 Drawbacks: Does not bear up well under heavy use.
 Salt spray also poses problems, as does a lack of iron, which leads to yellowing.
-To prevent heavy thatch development and large brown dead patches avoid using excess amounts of fertilizer.
+To prevent heavy thatch development and large brown dead patches avoid using excess fertilizer.

 Recommendations: For USDA Hardiness Zones 7 to 8.
 Cultivars with better cold tolerance include Oklawn and Centennial.